-Information about next year's course offerings will also be available on the Registrar's page of the law school's website, available at: https://www1.wne.edu/law/registrar/course-schedules-and-descriptions.cfm.
+Information about next year's course offerings will be available after Spring Break on the Registrar's page of the law school's website, at: https://www1.wne.edu/law/registrar/course-schedules-and-descriptions.cfm.
+In the meantime, a complete searchable PDF of Summer/Fall/Spring 2024-2025 schedule is posted on the Registrar's Registration Materials page.
 While we make every effort to finalize all details about the schedule before the planning period begins, there is always that chance that unforeseen circumstances may require adjustments to the schedule.
 In the event that changes are required, students will be notified and assisted in making adjustments to their registration.